-2. A description of a person who has gone offline, yet is still appearing as though they are still logged into chat or other service.
-Often when this occurs if the user attempts to log in again they will receive an error indicating they are already logged in and will have to wait for their account be timed out.
+2. A description of a person who has gone offline, yet appears as though they are still logged into chat or another service.
+Often when this occurs, the user will receive an error indicating they are already logged in upon attempting to rejoin, forcing them to wait for their account time out.

 3. Ghosting is a form of cheating in online games where players that have died tell other players that are still alive where other players in the game are.